google/WebFundamentals/src/content/en/updates/capabilities.md

         </a>
       </td>
       <td>
-        In Chrome 66, we shipped the the Asynchronous Clipboard API with support for reading and writing text.
+        In Chrome 66, we shipped the Asynchronous Clipboard API with support for reading and writing text.
 In Chrome 76, we added support for reading and writing images to the clipboard.
         <br><br>